The Best Camping in Cumberland Valley

 Campgrounds at both Pine Grove Furnace State Park and Colonel Denning State Park allow pets in designated sites.
 Pets are only dogs, cats, and caged animals (such as birds and hamsters).
 Livestock such as horses, cows, pigs, sheep, and goats are not considered pets.
 Find more details about camping with pets in our Pennsylvania State Parks.

-With a little bit of pre-planning, a Cumberland Valley camping getaway will make a treasured vacation memory for the entire family.
+With a little pre-planning, a Cumberland Valley camping getaway will be a treasured vacation memory for the entire family.

 Read more about tips for backpacking and camping in the Cumberland Valley from a local outdoor enthusiast.